muratk5n/thirdwave/en/README.md

 "taking advantage of gov"?
 Hah :)

-Well then maybe gov will opportunistically tax their ass and take their IP 🤨 That would be opportunism too, right?
+Well then maybe gov will opportunistically tax their ass and take "their IP" 🤨 That would be opportunism too, right?

 Yea... now he bitchin..